 Insights From Online Counseling Service Studies: Which Conditions Can Be Helped?

-Updated March 15, 2023by BetterHelp Editorial Team
+Updated October 9, 2024by BetterHelp Editorial Team

-A 2021 meta-analysis showed that video therapy is often popular, convenient, and effective.
-However, according to an APA survey, more than 50% of Americans polled believed that therapy for mental health conditions could be too difficult to get, which is why they may avoid in-office visits.
-One of the biggest advantages that life counseling services can offer may be their accessibility.
-It can be possible to send in-app messages to a therapist on your schedule and find a match who has live appointment times convenient for you.
+While in-person therapy and online therapy can both have pros and cons, research has shown online therapy can be a viable alternative to traditional therapy.
+A 2021 meta-analysis found that video therapy is often popular, convenient, and effective.
+However, according to an APA survey, more than 50% of Americans polled believed that therapy for mental health conditions could be too difficult to find, which is why they may avoid in-office visits.
+Perhaps one of the biggest advantages that an online counseling service can offer is convenience..
+With this form of remote therapy, it may be possible to send in-app messages to a therapist on your schedule and make appointments that work for you.

-An online therapy platform may be effective in treating mental health conditions like depression, anxiety, bipolar disorder, substance use disorder, sleeping or eating problems, and PTSD.
+An online therapy platform may be effective in treating mental health conditions such as depression, anxiety, bipolar disorder, substance use disorder, sleeping or eating problems, and PTSD.
 Even if you don’t have a diagnosis, online therapy may be helpful in addressing stress, self-esteem, challenging life decisions, relationship difficulties, and other situations in which an objective mental health professional’s guidance could be beneficial.

 Depression